-Nutrient samples were collected by the KTWQP in 2015 from the main stem Klamath and major tributaries.
+Nutrient samples were collected by the KTWQP in 2016 from the main stem Klamath and major tributaries.

-Total phosphorus (TP) results for 2015 from the main stem Klamath and major tributaries depict Iron Gate (IG), Walker Bridge (WA) and Shasta River (SH) as the highest levels (Figure 34).
+Total phosphorus (TP) results for 2016 from the main stem Klamath and major tributaries depict Iron Gate (IG), Walker Bridge (WA) and Shasta River (SH) as the highest levels (Figure 33).
 The spike in TP at Seiad Valley in July was associated with summer thunderstorms and heavy runoff.
 TP levels decrease at all monitoring sites longitudinally downstream from IG.
-The 2007-2015 (Figure 36) data depicts the same trend.
-The Shasta River had the highest TP concentration among all sites sampled from 2007-2015, Scott and Salmon Rivers the lowest (Figure 35).
+The 2007-2016 (Figure 35) data depicts the same trend.
+The Shasta River had the highest TP concentration among all sites sampled from 2007-2016, Scott and Salmon Rivers the lowest (Figure 34).

-Total nitrogen (TN) main stem concentrations were highest at the most upriver sites (IG and WA) (Figures 37 and 38).
-TN concentrations increased throughout the season, doubling between May and October in 2015 (Figure 37).
+Total nitrogen (TN) main stem concentrations were highest at the most upriver sites (IG and WA) (Figures 36 and 37).
 The Shasta River had the highest TN, compared to other major tributaries, which supports the nutrient enrichment TMDL impairment listing of dissolved oxygen and temperature.

 Figure 33.
-Total Phosphorus measured in mg/L for all monitored sites during 2015.
+Total Phosphorus measured in mg/L for all monitored sites during 2016.

 Figure 34.
-Total Phosphorus measured in mg/L for Salmon, Scott and Shasta Rivers sites during 2007-2015.
+Total Phosphorus measured in mg/L for Salmon, Scott and Shasta Rivers sites during 2007-2016.

 Figure 35.
-Total Phosphorus measured in mg/L for Klamath River sites during 2007-2015.
+Total Phosphorus measured in mg/L for Klamath River sites during 2007-2016.

 Figure 36.
-Total Nitrogen measured in mg/L for all monitored sites during 2015.
+Total Nitrogen measured in mg/L for all monitored sites during 2016.

 Figure 37.
-Total Nitrogen measured in mg/L for Salmon, Scott and Shasta Rivers during 2007-2015.
+Total Nitrogen measured in mg/L for Salmon, Scott and Shasta Rivers during 2007-2016.

-Figure 38.Total Nitrogen measured in mg/L for Klamath River during 2007-2015.
+Figure 38.Total Nitrogen measured in mg/L for Klamath River during 2007-2016.

 Main stem and Tributary Nutrient Conclusions: Agricultural land uses in the upper Klamath Basin and major tributaries of Shasta and Scott Rivers are the majority of nutrient contributions in the basin.
 Grab sample results support this land use assessment.
-Trends are consistent throughout the six sampling years.
+Trends are consistent throughout the eleven sampling years.